grittathh/noParFor/README.md

 * in current form, requires /scratch/ directory (may be specific to certain cluster implementations)

 If you're using a script to submit many jobs in sequence:
+* try using a parfor. if there are enough DCT licenses for you and it's reliable, go for it.
-* with noParFor you maximize the usage of matlab licenses. matlab counts one license per node-user.
+* noParFor maximizes use of non-DCT matlab licenses. matlab counts one license per node-user.
 Therefore, it makes sense to fit as many jobs into each node as possible.
 Instead of relying on the cluster schefuler to do this, you can force this to happen by using noParFor.
-* or, you could try using a parfor. if there are enough DCT licenses for you and communication is reliable, go for it.

-How to use this
+How to use noParFor
 ----------

 * save inputDataStruct as "inputDataStruct.mat"